 If the low tire pressure warning light comes on or blinks, do the following.
 If the warning light comes on:

 Stop your vehicle in a safe place as soon as possible and check that the inflation pressure of all tires (including the spare tire) is as specified on the tire and loading information label.
-(See "Checking tire inflation pressure" in Section 7-2.)
+(See "Checking tire inflation pressure" on page 366 in Section 7-2.)
 If the warning light comes on even after tire inflation pressure adjustment, you may have a flat tire.
 If you have a flat tire, replace it with the spare tire.
-For details, see "If you have a flat tire" in Section 4.
+For details, see "If you have a flat tire" on page 321 in Section 4.